apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

 ---
 title: Catalog
 layout: website-normal
+children:
+- { section: Catalog Items }
+- { section: Adding to the Catalog, title: Adding and Deleting }
+- { section: Versioning }
+- { section: special-reqs, title: Wizard }
 ---

-Brooklyn has a 'catalog', which is a collection of versioned blueprints.
+Brooklyn provides a **catalog**, which is a persisted collection of versioned blueprints.
 These can be deployed directly or referenced by other blueprints.
-Blueprints in the catalog can be deployed via the Brooklyn REST API, or from the web-console's 'Catalog' section of the 'Create Application' dialog box.
+Blueprints in the catalog can be deployed via the Brooklyn REST API, or from the web-console's "Catalog" tab of the "Create Application" wizard dialog box.

 <!--
 TODO: Clean up confusion in terminology between Catalog item and Blueprint (and Java blueprint?)?
 -->

-### Catalog items
+### Catalog Items

 An item to be added to the catalog is defined in YAML.
-This looks like any other YAML blueprint, but also has a `brooklyn.catalog` section giving appropriate metadata.

-An example is shown below.
+This follows the syntax of a YAML blueprint with an addition `brooklyn.catalog` section giving the metadata needed to register the blueprint in the catalog:

 {% highlight yaml %}
 brooklyn.catalog:
-  id: org.example.MySQL
+  id: my-MySQL
   version: 1.0
   iconUrl: classpath://mysql.png
   description: MySql is an open source relational database management system (RDBMS)